-It is worthwhile to incorporate digital quizzes and exams into your course framework for appropriate eLearning automation.
+It is worthwhile to incorporate digital learning quizzes and exams into your course framework for appropriate eLearning automation.
 This kind of feedback will provide you with a sample of data, and you may notice, for example, that students regularly receive worse grades in one module than in others.
 Based on this information, you may easily identify and address the module's flaws.

-Tip #5.
-Automate Your Certification Process
+Tip #5: Streamline Your Certification Process with Automation

 However, the granting of credentials for management courses is usually connected with a workload, and the more students that graduate, the longer this procedure takes.
 It is worthwhile to automate the issuing of certificates in order to alleviate instructors and administrators of online education problems.
 The system should operate in the same manner as the manager, filling in all relevant data (student personal data, course name, completion date, etc.).
 It's also a good idea to deliver certificates to pupils through email.